How to Dispute a Billing Error

 Now what?

-Your best bet, though, is the one guaranteed to you by law.
 The Fair Credit Billing Act (FCBA) spells out exactly what you must do when you find such an error, and has the added benefit of requiring that creditors address the issue in a timely manner.

-Respond quickly
+Respond to billing errors quickly

 You have 60 days from the time the billing statement is sent to request a correction, so act quickly.
 After 60 days you’re going to have a much harder time getting your bill corrected.

-Your request needs to be in writing
+Make your request in writing

 A creditor may very well assist you over the phone (that’s good customer service, after all), but they are required by law to respond to a written request (assuming it’s within the 60 day time limit).